codedance/silken/README.md

 discussed in detail below.

 ##Referencing Model Data
-Silken enhances Soy by supporting POJOs (aka simple Java Beans) in the model data.
+Silken enhances Soy by supporting POJOs (aka simple Java Beans) as model data.
 POJOs are automatically converted to ```Maps``` before being passed to the template.
-POJOs may also be nested (referenced or set in  ```List``` elements).
+POJOs may also be nested (referenced or as ```List``` elements).
 For example, model data constructed like:

 ```java